 Top Pick of Best DNA Testing Kit

-A DNA test kit that greats for tracing your roots and finding relatives.
+A DNA test kit that is great for tracing your roots and finding relatives.
 AncestryDna makes it easy to explore your ethnic origins and offers the largest family-matching database.

 Information in a useful historical context.
-Compared to other services, Ancestry DNA’s reports and interface gives it a huge advantage.
+Compared to other services, Ancestry DNA’s reports and interface give it a huge advantage.

-The company also has DNA database of more than 18 million users increasing the odds of successful matches.
+The company also has a DNA database of more than 18 million users, increasing the odds of successful matches.
 However, it cannot differentiate between maternal and paternal lineages.
 You also need to be aware that the company may monetize your DNA if you opt into its research program.

 Runner-up for Best DNA Testing Kit

 23andMe is as accurate as AncestryDNA.
 It offers the same type of ethnicity estimates at a similar price.
 But it is a more polished interface as it provides results for maternal and paternal heritage.